carlosvin/carlosvin.github.io/posts/cpp-pragma-pack/index.rst

 .. update: 2017/09/20 17:00:00
 .. tags: C++, Performance, Compilers
 .. type: text
+.. description: Understanding pragma pack preprocessor directive and how it affects to memory alignment

 A C++ struct is an element that allows grouping attributes with different type so we can manipulate all elements together using same reference.
 It is like a class with public visibility by default for functions and attributes.